What is a Cell Tower Worth?

 Some cell towers are traditional monopoles, some are lattice towers with three legs, and some are guyed wire towers with wires anchored into the ground like a circus tent.
 Some cell towers are in plain sight and some are concealed, camouflaged or “stealthed” to hide their presence.
 Some cell sites on rooftops are so well concealed that you could drive by them thousands of times and never know that it was a cellular site.

 Our society is literally addicted to its wireless communication devices.
 Whether or not that is a good thing or a bad thing, time will tell.
 However one thing is for certain, the smartphone is perhaps one of the greatest inventions of our lifetime, and the network that billions of dollars worth of voice and data traffic run through every day can’t function without cell towers and cell sites.

 What Exactly is a Cell Tower?

-Many consultants will tell you that there is a range.
+Many consultants will tell you that there is a range of cell tower lease rent values.
 This is simply not true.
-Ever cell tower lease valuation is determined on a site by site basis.
+Every cell tower lease valuation is determined on a site-by-site basis.
 There is however a formula.

-- Direct carrier cell site leases with Verizon, AT&T, T-Mobile Sprint, US Cellular and DISH will generally pay more money that a cell tower developer lease who is building the tower for these carriers.
-We’ve seen rooftop cell sites lease for 500 and $1,000 and we’ve seen rooftop cell sites lease for $8,200 per month.
+- Direct carrier cell site leases with Verizon, AT&T, T-Mobile Sprint, US Cellular, and DISH Wireless will generally pay more money than a cell tower developer lease who is building the tower for these carriers.
+We’ve seen rooftop cell sites lease for $500 and $1,000 and we’ve seen rooftop cell sites lease for $8,200 per month.
 Location location location as they say.
 Your location’s value is unique to your surroundings and other factors.

-- Cell tower developer leases where the Tenant is a cell tower company will generally lease for less money than a direct Verizon Wireless, AT&T or T-Mobile lease.
+- Cell tower developer leases where your Tenant is a cell tower company, and they have Subtenants, these will generally pay you less rent than a direct Verizon Wireless, AT&T, or T-Mobile lease.
 But you can still get a great deal if you play your cards correctly.